TnTech-ECE/S25_Team4_MyCapstoneProject/detaildesign power.md

 This design uses:
 - 3-cell AA Eneloop Pro battery packs with MT3608 boost converters for ESP32 units.
-- A Geekworm X728 UPS HAT with two 20,000mAh USB-C power banks and two 18650 batteries to power the Raspberry Pi.
+- A Diymore 18650 Battery Shield with two 18650 Li-ion batteries to power the Raspberry Pi
-- The system enables continuous off-grid operation with safe switchover and recharge methods.

 ---